clerk/t3-turbo-and-clerk/README.md

 ### Configure Expo app

-Expo doesn't use the .env for the publishable key, so you will need to go to `/apps/expo/src/constants.ts` and add it there.
+Expo doesn't use the .env for the publishable key, so you will need to go to `apps/expo/app.config.ts` and add it there.

 ```
-export const CLERK_PUBLISHABLE_KEY = your_publishable_key;
+const CLERK_PUBLISHABLE_KEY = "your-clerk-publishable-key";

 ```

 ### Configure Expo `dev`-script